CAMBI-tech/BciPy/README.md

 ## Modules and Vital Functions
 ------------------------------

-- `acquistion`: acquires data, gives back desired time series, saves at end of session
+- `acquistion`: acquires data, gives back desired time series, saves at end of session.
-- `display`: handles display of stimuli on screen, passing back stimuli timing
+- `display`: handles display of stimuli on screen, passing back stimuli timing.
-- `eeg_model`: trains and classifies eeg responses based on eeg and triggers
+- `eeg_model`: trains and classifies eeg responses based on eeg and triggers.
-- `gui`: end-user interface into system
+- `gui`: end-user interface into system.
+See BCInterface.py and RSVPKeyboard.py.
-- `helpers`: input/output functions needed for system
+- `helpers`: input/output functions needed for system, as well as helpful intilization functions.
-- `utils`: utility functions needed for operation and installation
+- `utils`: utility functions needed for operation and installation.
-- `language_model`: gives prob of letters during typing
+- `language_model`: gives prob of letters during typing.
-- `parameters`: json file for parameters
+- `parameters`: json file for parameters.
-- `static`: images, misc manuals, and readable texts for gui
+- `static`: images, misc manuals, and readable texts for gui.
 - `bci_main`: executor of experiments.